Big Six reviews

-May: The proposed merger between Npower and SSE must undergo further investigation to determine whether it gets the go-ahead, the Competition and Markets Authority (CMA) announced.
+May: The proposed merger with SSE was referred for further investigation by the CMA to determine whether to give it the go-ahead.
 It said that the firms hadn’t provided sufficient evidence to address its concerns that the merger would result in a ‘substantial lessening of competition’ which could see some customers’ bills increase.

 March: 155,000 customers left Npower over the past year.
 Npower Boss Paul Coffey said the losses ‘can largely be attributed to the first quarter’ of the year.
 This was after Npower increased its prices.

-Npower reported a £56m loss last year and now has around 4.56m customers.
+Npower reported a £56m loss last year and now has around 4.56 million customers.

 November: Npower and SSE announced plans to merge into a new energy supplier.